harshnayangithub/Navjeevan/README.md

 - **Address:** AIT Pune, Maharashtra.

+## License'

+MIT License

+---

-Feel free to customize and expand upon this README to fit the specific goals and features of the Navjeevan website and create an issue if you want to add any feature to the website.
+Feel free to customize and expand upon this README to fit the specific goals and features of the Navjeevan website.
+If you want to add any feature/bugfix open an issue.